axieinfinity/oidc-quickstart/client/oidc-nextjs-authorization-code/README.md

-# Implementation for Node
+# Implementation for Nextjs

-Sample using Fastify.
+Sample using Electron.

 ## Getting Started: